-You are walking down the street with a friend when you notice that there is smoke coming out from under the eves of someone's house.
-You notice someone standing in a upstairs window.
-You don't want to upset them so you tactfully call out to them and tell them that you think that their house may be on fire.
-They respond, "No Way!
+You are walking down the street with a friend when you notice that there is smoke coming out from under the eaves of someone's house.
+You notice someone standing in an upstairs window.
+You don't want to upset them so you tactfully call out to them that you think their house may be on fire.
+They respond, "No way!
 I designed and built this house myself and made sure that that could never happen.
 I followed the codebook to the letter.
-So don't tell me that there is a problem with my house."
-So we tell them that we are sorry for questioning them and offending them and that they surely must be right after all.
+So don't tell me that there is a problem with my house!"
+So you tell them that you're sorry for questioning them and offending them and that they surely must be right, after all.
 You then wish them the best and tell them to have a good day.
-As you turn to go you see flames erupt from the eves.
-So you call over our shoulder, "If you discover that you were wrong after all, let us know if you were able to get out before it was too late" and you continue your walk down the street.
+As you turn to go you see flames erupt from the eaves and you call over your shoulder, "If you discover that you were wrong after all, let us know if you were able to get out before it was too late"... and you continue your walk down the street.

-This is exactly the way some would have us believe that we are to act when we discover that someone believes error when it comes to spiritual things.
-We are not to say anything that would cause them to feel that we are judging them, nothing that would hurt their feelings or get them agitated.
-They also believe that it is wrong to get intense and excited in the least when we realize their precarious condition for fear that we might offend them.
-We are to allow them to believe that there is really no problem at all because if they think that we are questioning their beliefs it might hurt their feelings and offend them.
-It is far more important that their feelings not be hurt than that they be lost.
+This is an illustration of the way some would have us believe we are to act when we discover that someone believes error when it comes to spiritual things.
+These don't want us to say anything that would cause the one in error to feel we are judging them, nothing that would hurt their feelings or get them agitated.
+They also insist it is wrong to be intense and excited when we realize their precarious condition, fearing that we may offend them.
+We're to allow them to believe that there is really no problem at all because, if they think we are questioning their beliefs, it might hurt their feelings and offend them.
+They make it far more important to protect feelings than to alert others who need urgent warning.

-What do mountain climbers do when mountain climbing and one of their companions freezes in fear?
-They get up to him and slap him hard on the face.
+What do mountain climbers do when out mountain climbing and one of their companions freezes in fear?
+They get up to him and slap him hard on the face, right?
 Why?
-Because it will shock him as well as make him angry.
+Because it will shock and possibly anger him.
 His shock and anger at being slapped will overcome his fear and he will later thank his companion for saving his life.
-Soft peaceful talk wakes no one it only lulls them into a deeper sleep.
-If you want to awaken someone you use loud sounds and or shaking to shock them awake sometimes you even slap them.
-And if it is a life and death matter they will thank you in the end even if they became angry at first.
+Soft, peaceful talk wakes no one but only lulls them into a deeper sleep.
+So, if you want to awaken someone, you make a commotion to make sure you shock them awake.
+Life and death matters call for action.
+They will thank you in the end, even if they became angry at first.

 Yes, we need to be loving and kind, but sometimes the loving and kind things are not always perceived as being loving and kind until long after the fact.
 We need to remember that Jesus was the epitome of love and kindness but He made a lot of people very angry and they ended up killing Him for what He said and did.
-But in the end many realized what He said and did was the right thing to do and thanked Him for it.
+In the end, many realized that what He said and did was the right thing to do and thanked Him for it.

 John 5:5-20 "And a certain man was there, which had an infirmity thirty and eight years.
 When Jesus saw him lie, and knew that he had been now a long time in that case, he saith unto him, Wilt thou be made whole?
 The impotent man answered him, Sir, I have no man, when the water is troubled, to put me into the pool: but while I am coming, another steppeth down before me.
 Jesus saith unto him, Rise, take up thy bed, and walk.
 And immediately the man was made whole, and took up his bed, and walked: and on the same day was the sabbath.
 The Jews therefore said unto him that was cured, It is the sabbath day: it is not lawful for thee to carry thy bed.
 He answered them, He that made me whole, the same said unto me, Take up thy bed, and walk.
 Then asked they him, What man is that which said unto thee, Take up thy bed, and walk?
 And he that was healed wist not who it was: for Jesus had conveyed himself away, a multitude being in that place.
 Afterward Jesus findeth him in the temple, and said unto him, Behold, thou art made whole: sin no more, lest a worse thing come unto thee.
 The man departed, and told the Jews that it was Jesus, which had made him whole.
 And therefore did the Jews persecute Jesus, and sought to slay him, because he had done these things on the sabbath day.
 But Jesus answered them, My Father worketh hitherto, and I work.
 Therefore the Jews sought the more to kill him, because he not only had broken the sabbath, but said also that God was his Father, making himself equal with God.
 Then answered Jesus and said unto them, Verily, verily, I say unto you, The Son can do nothing of himself, but what he seeth the Father do: for what things soever he doeth, these also doeth the Son likewise.
 For the Father loveth the Son, and showeth him all things that himself doeth: and he will show him greater works than these, that ye may marvel."